sitewhere/sitewhere-k8s/README.md

   | Schedule Management      | ✓              | ✗               |
   | Streaming Media          | ✓              | ✗               |

-* Expose REST API port 80 on an external Istio Ingress.
+* Expose Web Rest port 80 on an external Istio Ingress.
 * Expose MQTT port 1886 on an external LoadBalancer.

 ## Installing the Chart